296 pp., 6.125 x 9.25, 25 color plates., 12 drawings, 78 halftones, 5 maps, notes, bibl., index

 About the Author

-Kishwar Rizvi is an architect and associate professor of the history of art at Yale University.
+Kishwar Rizvi is an architect and professor of Islamic art and architectural history at Yale University.
 She is the author of The Safavid Dynastic Shrine: Architecture, Religion and Power in Early Modern Iran and Modernism and the Middle East: Architecture and Politics in the Twentieth Century.

 For more information about Kishwar Rizvi, visit the Author Page.